Nikola Tesla

 Tesla's electric aircraft.

-we're being duped into feeling "protected" from the so called bad guys
+we're being duped into feeling

-when it's these same guys (the bad guys) you pay protection to that are doing the destroying.
+bad guys) you pay protection to that are doing the destroying.

-There is little doubt we need to come together in order to save our butts.
+come together in order to save our butts.

-Tesla wanted electrical robots to do our fighting.
+Tesla wanted electrical robots to

 What Tesla had to say about War